 When the United States became involved in World War II, Helen got a job with the Boeing plane company in Seattle, first writing shop orders for airplane parts, then as a flight inspector of B-29 bombers, attending vocational school to study aircraft engines, and learned to fly in her spare time.
 She worked on B-29 bombers and the first strata-cruiser.
 She soloed in 1943 and was accepted into the WASPS.
 She requested a deferment when she realized she could not get her two small daughters properly taken care of while she would be ferrying planes to Europe.
 Gen. Hap Arnold's office granted deferment, as her job at Boeing was considered as vital to the war effort.

 When the war was over, Helen headed north again with her family, this time stopping in southeastern Alaska for six years, where Frank got a job as a Civil Aeronautics Administration (CAA) radio technician.
 It was while living there that her third daughter was born.
-They transfered to Lake Minchumina, where Helen worked for the CAA as a surveyor before returning to Fairbanks.
+They transferred to Lake Minchumina, where Helen worked for the CAA as a surveyor before returning to Fairbanks.

 When Helen and her daughters returned to Fairbanks in 1951, Frank stayed in Minchumina.

 The two later divorced.
 Back in Fairbanks, Helen worked as assistant engineer for

 the city of Fairbanks until she was promoted to city engineer when the former engineer

 became city manager.
 On New Year's Eve, 1952 she married Don Eyinck, whom she had

 succeeded as city engineer when he was appointed city manager.
 The marriage ended